Normal age-related memory problems

 - Head injury: memory loss can be caused as a result of a head injury, for example during a fall or a car accident, which has damaged the brain.
 A head injury might result in sudden memory loss, so people may not be able to remember things immediately before or after the incident took place.
 Brain trauma may cause temporary memory loss and sometimes may require surgery.

-- Dementia: memory loss and decline of mental ability are symptoms of conditions such as Alzheimer’s or Parkinson’s.
-Dementia is one of the most common reasons for memory loss in older people.
-Our articles on diagnosing dementia and living with dementia help you understand more about this condition.
+- Dementia: memory loss and decline of mental ability are symptoms of conditions such as Alzheimer’s or vascular dementia.
+Our articles on the different types of dementia and diagnosing dementia help you understand more about this condition.

 Less common causes of memory loss